 Experiences and Activities

 Sri Lanka’s bespoke journey is also defined by its activities.
-Helicopter tours to Adam’s Peak for breathtaking vistas at sunrise, or private surf lessons on the golden shores of Arugam Bay, cater to diverse preferences.
+Helicopter tours to Adam’s Peak offer stunning views at sunrise.
+You can also take private surf lessons on the golden beaches of Arugam Bay.
+These options suit different interests.
 Key experiences include:

 Whale-watching tours off the coast of Mirissa offer a chance to spot blue whales and dolphins in their natural habitat.

-Authentic cooking classes with local chefs to learn how to create traditional Sri Lankan cuisine, such as hoppers and curry.
+Take real cooking classes with local chefs.
+Learn to make traditional Sri Lankan dishes like hoppers and curry.

 Exclusive Accommodations